FAQ

 How do I download Trail data?

-- Click any trail on the map.
-At the bottom of the Trail Information window, click the Download icon.
+• At the bottom of the Trail Information window that appears, click Download.

-- Select a download format: KML (Google Earth) or GPX (GPS device).
-Note that only data for operational trails will be downloaded.
+• Select a download format: KML (Google Earth) or GPX (GPS device).
 GPX data will be downloaded as ZIP files.

 How do I measure a section of the Trail?

-Follow these steps to measure a section along the Trail (+ option to download The Trail):
+Follow these steps to measure a section along the Trail:

 How can I search a Trail or a Place?

-How can I find Parking, Access Points and Rest Areas?
+How can I find Parking, Access Points and Amenity Information?

 Did you find what you were looking for?